The Small Health Clue I Almost Missed (And What It Changed for My Cat)

 Many pets:

-Individually, these signs don’t always raise alarms.
-Together, they can tell a story.
+Bad breath, slower eating, or becoming a little more withdrawn—individually, these signs don’t always raise alarms.
+Together, they tell a story.

 The Mouth Is Not Separate From the Body